Iron Language Reference

 defer close_window(window)

-var player = Player.new("Victor")
+var player = Player.hero("Victor")

 val bullets = heap [Bullet; 256]